shikaan/shikaan.github.io/_posts/2018-11-04-design-patterns-in-web-development-intro.md

 As for all the things which are too good to be true, this has to be either not so good or not so true.

-The good news is that this is true 😀 The bad news is, though, that your decision-making process cannot **completely** be replaced by _The Wisdom of the Ancients_.
+The good news is that this is true.
+The bad news is, though, that your decision-making process cannot **completely** be replaced by _The Wisdom of the Ancients_.

 ![Francis Bacon](https://i.pinimg.com/originals/72/5d/29/725d29ab0d189c2220a8c398af687871.jpg)